Stanhoucke/modules_lab/modules_packages_lab.md

 2. Add another `import` statement to `app.py` to import the code from this module.
 (Remember to add your empty `__init__.py` file to your package).

 3. In the main loop in `app.py` there is code which gets input from the user.
-Modify this code so that the `input` statements are replaced with calls to functions in a new module in the `modules` package called `modules` package called `input.py`.
+Modify this code so that the `input` statements are replaced with calls to functions in the `modules` package called `modules` package called `input.py`.
 The code in `app.py` should now call these functions.

 ## Advanced Extension